kaiden-dough/fastpages/_pages/04_class-weeks.md

 title: Class Weeks
 ---
 # Weekly Progress
+## Week 5
+- Customized my index.html on flask server
+- Customized my stub.html on flask server, renamed to Kaiden.html
+- Made new page called square.html and it has squares that change color
+- Used some JavaScript
+- Made a table with HTML and JavaScript
+- Came up with a Project idea and Program and Purpose
+- Made a Program Purpose visual
+- Theo made an Agile Methodology Diagram
 ## Week 4
 - Made a local Fastpages Server
 - Made a Flask/Python server (personal and table group)